-Amount subject t to judgement Note Item 31 Dec 2023 (PLN '000) 31 Dec 2022 (PLN '000) Assumptions and estimate calculation Deferred tax liability 202,307 201,419 3.22.
-The Company exercises control over the timing of temporary differences regarding subsidiaries, and thus
+Amount subjec t to judgement Note Item 31 Dec 2024 (PLN '000) 31 Dec 2023 (PLN '000) Assumptions and estimate calculation Deferred tax liabilities 113,864 202,307 3.21.
+The Company exercises control over the timing

-- temporary differences regarding subsidiaries, and thus recognises deferred tax liabilities.
+- 3.21.
+The Company exercises control over the timing of temporary differences regarding subsidiaries, - 15. and thus recognises deferred tax liabilities.
 These liabilities are based on estimates of future income tax payments, which are derived from three-year plans.
-The Company assesses the recoverability of the deferred tax asset based on its approved projection of profits for the following years.
+The Company assesses the recoverability of the deferred asset/liabilities based on its approved projection of profits for the following years.
 The amount of deferred tax liabilities is affected by changes in expected future cash flows from investment companies to KRUK S.A. in the foreseeable future.
-The level of the cash flows depends on such factors as: - KRUK S.A.'s liquidity needs and the amount of raised and projected new debt financing available to KRUK S.A., - raised and projected new debt financing available to the investment companies, - the planned expenditure on debt portfolios its amount determines the projected liquidity position of the investment companies, - planned recoveries from purchased debt portfolios at the investment companies.
+The level of the cash flows depends on such factors as: - KRUK S.A.'s liquidity needs and the amount of raised and projected new debt financing available to KRUK S.A., - raised and projected new debt financing available to the investment companies, - the planned expenditure on debt portfolios - its amount determines the projected liquidity position of the investment companies, - planned recoveries from purchased debt portfolios at the investment companies.

-Therefore, the amount of deferred tax liability for expected future cash flows from subsidiaries may be subject to material changes in individual reporting periods.
+Therefore, the amount of deferred tax liabilities for expected future cash flows from subsidiaries may be subject to material changes in individual reporting periods.